MaDHouSe79/mh-parking/README.md

 ## 🤬 If you have issues with impound and fuel, then replace this code.
-- 👉 Go to [qb]/qb-policejob/client/job.lua do to line 122.
+- 👉 Go to [qb]/qb-policejob/client/job.lua go to line 122.
 ````
 function TakeOutImpound(vehicle)
     local coords = Config.Locations["impound"][currentGarage]